About Us

 Before leading the strategic spinout of LegacyFirst, Landon served as CEO of MacFarlane Partners’ Investment Management Group, where he oversaw the firm’s overall growth and platform expansion.
 He previously spent 13 years at First American Financial Corporation (NYSE: FAF), a Fortune 500 real estate information services company, where he led four high-growth ventures, including First American VMS, First American New Market Ventures, and the Strategic Markets Division of First American Title Insurance Company.

-Landon is deeply committed to catalyzing economic mobility and community revitalization.
-In 2015, he co-founded Base 11, a national nonprofit focused on STEM entrepreneurship and workforce development.
-He currently serves on the Board of Directors for AFIRE (Association of Foreign Investors in Real Estate), where he chairs the AFIRE Mentorship Program.
+Landon is deeply committed to catalyzing economic mobility and inclusive prosperity — a commitment that runs through both his investment management work and his civic leadership.
+In 2015, he co-founded Base 11, a national nonprofit organization focused on STEM entrepreneurship and workforce development, aimed at helping build a sustainable, broadly inclusive American middle class.
+He currently serves on the Board of Directors of AFIRE (Association of Foreign Investors in Real Estate), where he chairs the AFIRE Mentorship Program.
 His prior board service includes First American Title Insurance Company, Operation HOPE, UC Irvine Beall Applied Innovation, NAHREP, and West Angeles Ventures.

 Landon holds a B.S. in Management from Pepperdine University and has completed executive programs at Stanford University and the John F. Kennedy School of Government at Harvard University.